OtmaniKhaoula/ToDoCat/README.md

   <li>Ponctual events reminders</li>
 </ul>

+You can find the bot on top.gg https://top.gg/bot/791563159060217878 !
+Please vote for it if you find it useful.

 You can add the bot to your server with this link : https://discord.com/api/oauth2/authorize?client_id=791563159060217878&permissions=2048&scope=bot

 It only requires send message permission !